Domain sweep

 No. The sweep tool generates clean candidates.
 Availability is checked after the list is handed to the bulk WHOIS page.

-Why does QName limit sweep output to 1000 domains?
+Why does QName AI limit sweep output to 1000 domains?

 The limit matches the bulk WHOIS workspace, keeps browser performance predictable, and prevents accidental oversized lookup batches.